mikejguo290/inspirational-homepage-todo/README.md

-# Inspirational Homepage - (fancy todo list)
+# Inspirational Homepage - (fancy to-do list)
-> This is a React Todo List app which allows the user to record their goals.
+> This is a React to-do list app which allows the user to record their goals.
 The user's visual experience is enriched with images, quotes and weather information fetched from APIs.
 > Live demo [_here_](https://inspirational-todo-list.netlify.app/). <!-- If you have the project hosted somewhere, include the link here. -->

 ## Table of Contents